api-platform/docs/distribution/index.md

 To discover how the framework works, we will create an API to manage a bookshop.

-To create a fully featured API, an admin interface and a Progressive Web App using Next.js, we will only have to design **the public data model of our API** and handcraft it as *Plain Old PHP Objects*.
+To create a fully featured API, an admin interface and a Progressive Web App using Next.js, all you need is to design **the public data model of our API** and handcraft it as *Plain Old PHP Objects*.

 API Platform uses these model classes to expose and document a web API having a bunch of built-in features: